Museum of London Docklands

 Museum of London Docklands information

 Highlights include a scale model of old London Bridge, back when it was lined with buildings, and Sailortown, a re-creation of the cobbled streets, bars and lodging houses of a mid-19th-century dockside community.
+It displays fascinating facts too, for example, when London Bridge was demolished in 1831, its wood and iron was recycled into knives and forks, while its successor was dismantled and shipped to Arizona in the United States and reassembled there in 1971.
 There are also fascinating displays on the docks during the two world wars and their controversial transformation into the Docklands during the 1980s.